tomytzhou/adls_group_11/README.md

 - More flexible training process.
 Parameters of the model can be easily changed to optimize for accuracy, speed or generalization.

 ## Functionality description
+The main steps of the KD process is summarized below:
+1. d